 Every state keeps a record of a person’s criminal history.
 These databases are linked together and you can track criminal convictions from other states.
-Go to the Campbell County Courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay for a more complete search.
+Go to the Campbell County Courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay for a more complete search.

-When you look up a person’s crminal records you are able to find out if someone has been arrested, charged, or convicted for crimes, which include:
+When you look up a person’s criminal records you are able to find out if someone has been arrested, charged, or convicted for crimes, which include:

 - Drug offenses.